 For over 25 years, Ken has been the conductor of “Hanamizuki no Kai,” the Japanese Women’s Chorus in Columbus.
 Ken was invited to play with the Hiroshima Symphony Orchestra in 2018 under Junichi Hirokami to perform Beethoven’s Symphony No. 9 in Hiroshima, Japan.

 His teachers include Nobuko Imai, Jerry Horner, Bernard Zaslav, and Shmuel Ashkenasi of the Vermeer Quartet.

-Ken is the creator of a federally trade marked product called “Masterit,” which is a practice tool that guarantees good results.
-He is an avid table tennis player, a fan of Chicago MED (TV show) and has recently started to enjoy bike riding on a folding bike.
+Ken is the creator of the trademarked instrument “Masterit,” which is a practice tool that guarantees good results.
+He is an avid table tennis player, a fan of the TV show Chicago Med, and enjoys playing golf as well as riding his folding bike.
 His two adult daughters live in Chicago and New York.

 Ken plays a viola made in 2018 by Tetsuo Matsuda (no relation) of Barrington, IL.